ReactiveMongo/ReactiveMongo-Extensions/README.md

 # ReactiveMongo Extensions

-This is a library providing DAO and DSL support for ReactiveMongo.
 The goal of *ReactiveMongo Extensions* is to provide all the necessary tools for ReactiveMongo other than the core functionality.

 [![Build Status](https://travis-ci.org/fehmicansaglam/reactivemongo-extensions.svg?branch=0.10.x)](https://travis-ci.org/fehmicansaglam/reactivemongo-extensions)